artoolkit/ARToolKit5/README (ARToolKit for iOS).txt

-Read me for ARToolKit for iOS.
+IRead me for ARToolKit for iOS.
 ==============================